redstone99/hass-alert2/README.md

 ### Alert2 internal errors

 Alert2 automatically defines an alert, `alert2.error`.
-This alert uses your default settings.
 It fires and will notify you of problems in your configuration file as well as if Alert2 internally encounters a problem, such as a notifier that does not exist.
 If you don't want to be notified of errors like these, an option, `skip_internal_errors`, is available.
 One reason this alert is important is because if Alert2 itself encounters a problem, you may stop receiving alerts for things you do care about.
 So in a sense, this alert is at least as important as your most important alert.

 `alert2.error` may be configured.
 See example in the [Tracked](#tracked) section, below.
+If you specify a notifier that doesn't exist for `alert2.error` itself, then it falls back to `persistent_notification`.

 ## Configuration